ethereum/remix-project/docs/tutorial_geth-remix.md

 > -   Geth - this is the center piece and provides the blockchain
 >     environment.
 We will basically run geth in a dev mode.
-> -   Mist - this is the Ethereum dapp browser.
-We will use it to browse
->     our front end.
 > -   Remix - this is the Ethereum IDE.
 We will use it to develop our
 >     Solidity contract.
 > -   Any code editor you want - in order to write your front end :)